Best AI fit: repeatable drafting, summaries, categorising, and other first-pass work that a reviewer can check quickly.

 Sintra vs virtual assistant: what to automate, delegate, or split

-AI prepares the work, a VA executes the moving parts, and the owner keeps approvals, edge cases, and final judgement.
+Best hybrid fit: AI prepares the work, a VA moves it forward, and a human still owns approvals, edge cases, and final decisions.

 Choose Sintra first when